redbadger/crux/docs/src/part-2/capabilities.md

 Putting it together, a capability gives you two things:

-- **A protocol** — one operation type per operation, each declaring its single output and its request kind, which together define the wire format between core and shell.
+- **A protocol** — one operation type per operation, each declaring its single output and its kind, which together define the wire format between core and shell.
 - **A developer API** — small command-builder functions that speak in convenient Rust types rather than the raw protocol.

 In [ports-and-adapters](https://en.wikipedia.org/wiki/Hexagonal_architecture) vocabulary, capabilities are the ports; the shell-side code that actually carries out each operation is the adapter.
 The core expresses *what* it wants done; the shell decides *how* to do it.
 Keeping that separation tight is what makes the core portable.